Many believe Christian Pulisic is going to be the first American football player to develop into a megastar both on and off the pitch.

 “Half of Premier League is owned by Americans, and they could all imagine [to sign him] with the U.S. market and because he’s an outstanding player,” Watzke said.

-Liverpool have regularly been linked with a move to reunite manager Jürgen Klopp with the player he promoted to the first-team while at Dortmund.
+Liverpool have regularly been spoken about with regards to a move to reunite manager Jürgen Klopp with the player he promoted to the first-team while at Dortmund.
 The Reds were linked with an £11million bid for the winger back in August 2016 and reports suggested Klopp tried his luck again the following summer.

 And, according to Raphael Honigstein, they’re expected to make a big move for the American in the summer of 2018.

-Speaking on the Totally Football Show podcast earlier this week, Honigstein said he expects Liverpool to “come in heavily” for Pulisic in the summer.
+Speaking on the Totally Football Show podcast earlier last month, Honigstein said he expects Liverpool to “come in heavily” for Pulisic in the summer.

 “I don’t see anyone who can be a direct replacement for Coutinho, but that’s why Barcelona paid so much money.
 There aren’t many players who can do what he does,” Honigstein explained.

 “Christian Pulisic is a player Liverpool have tried to sign before.
 I’d be very surprised if they didn’t come in for him heavily next summer.
 But again, he wouldn’t be a replacement.
 He’d be like Coutinho five years ago.
 He’s not ready to play in that central role as he’s more of a winger.”